Douglas A-4 Skyhawk: Design and development

 A designated supply A-4 would mount a center-mounted "buddy store", a large external fuel tank with a hose reel in the aft section and an extensible drogue refueling bucket.
 This aircraft was fueled up without armament and launched first.
 Attack aircraft were armed to the maximum and were given as much fuel as was allowable by maximum takeoff weight limits, which was far less than a full tank.
-It was SOP (Standard Operating Procedure) to launch one Skyhawk as a tanker per launch-recovery cycle.
-In combat, 2-3 Skyhawk tankers were launched, especially if several groups of aircraft were attacking a heavily defended target.
+The standard operating procedure was to launch one Skyhawk as a tanker per launch-recovery cycle.
+In combat, two or three Skyhawk tankers were launched, especially if several groups of aircraft were attacking a heavily defended target.

 Once airborne, they topped off their fuel tanks from the tanker using the A-4's fixed refueling probe on the starboard side of the aircraft nose.
 They could then sortie with both full armament and fuel loads.
 The A-4 was rarely used for refueling in U.S. service after the KA-3 Skywarrior tanker became available aboard the larger carriers.

 The A-4 was also designed to be able to make an emergency landing, in the event of a hydraulic failure, on the two drop tanks nearly always carried by these aircraft.
-Such landings resulted in only minor damage to the nose of the aircraft which could be repaired in less than an hour.
+Such landings resulted in only minor damage to the nose of the aircraft, which could be repaired in less than an hour.